^

 1. A referral to radiation oncology

-2. A diagnosis of prostate cancer
+2. A diagnosis of cancer corresponding to the intended care plan

 Post Consultation

-Once patients have been seen by a radiation oncologist, they may be arranged to have a CT simulation.
+Once patients have been seen by a radiation oncologist, they may be arranged to have a simulation.
 The second part of the care plan will be initiated once the following steps are completed:

 3. The person placing the order adds the patient to the care plan